The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Having a real world problem caused by that failure would make it much easier to work out if this is a commitment we should make. :)

-#4 Updated by Michael Stahnke about 3 years ago
+#4 Updated by Michael Stahnke over 3 years ago

 Basically, we have N files with facts in them (not just one fact per file).
 Some facts in file 03-whatever.rb depend on files in 01-whatever.rb.
 Initially, we thought facter was loading the facts in filename order, after testing on some different systems, it was clear that it was not, and was actually dependent on inode ordering.